 We will be hearing Kathleen DeBoer, Deputy Head of the Organization for Economic Co-Operation and Development’s Washington Center, discuss the increasingly relevant issue of economic cooperation between the US and China.
 She will be providing insight both through her work with the OECD and her time living and teaching in Nanjing, China.

-“Same, Same But Different” in Olin 11, during open block from 12 to 1pm on Wednesday, December 3rd.
-Four Chinese and American students who have lived in both China and America will be sharing their experiences dealing with cultural and ideological differences.
-Their different backgrounds and stories will offer insights on various aspects of Eastern and Western cultures, and will be inspiring to those who have similar experiences and who are interested in studying abroad.
+“Same, Same But Different” was held in Olin 11, during open block from 12 to 1pm on Wednesday, December 3rd.
+Four Chinese and American students who have lived in both China and America shared their experiences dealing with cultural and ideological differences between the two cultures.
+Their different backgrounds and stories offered insights on various aspects of Eastern and Western cultures, and was inspiring to those who have similar experiences and who are interested in studying abroad.